 Xiao Yuncong

-Xiao Yuncong (1596–1673) was a notable Chinese painter and poet of the Ming dynasty.
-He was associated with the Orthodox School of painting, which emphasized a return to the traditional styles and techniques of the Song and Yuan dynasties.
-Yuncong's art was characterized by its elegant brushwork, meticulous attention to detail, and mastery of ink wash painting.
+Xiao Yuncong was a notable Chinese painter and poet of the Ming dynasty.
+He was associated with the Orthodox School of painting, which emphasised a return to the traditional styles and techniques of the Song and Yuan dynasties.
+Yuncong's art was characterised by its elegant brushwork, meticulous attention to detail, and mastery of ink wash painting.
 He was particularly renowned for his landscapes and bamboo paintings, which conveyed a sense of tranquility and harmony with nature.
 Yuncong's contributions to Chinese painting continue to be celebrated for their timeless beauty and influence on subsequent generations of artists.

 Read more

-Xiao Yuncong (1596–1673) was a notable Chinese painter and poet of the Ming dynasty.
-He was associated with the Orthodox School of painting, which emphasized a return to the traditional styles and techniques of the Song and Yuan dynasties.
-Yuncong's art was characterized by its elegant brushwork, meticulous attention to detail, and mastery of ink wash painting.
+Xiao Yuncong was a notable Chinese painter and poet of the Ming dynasty.
+He was associated with the Orthodox School of painting, which emphasised a return to the traditional styles and techniques of the Song and Yuan dynasties.
+Yuncong's art was characterised by its elegant brushwork, meticulous attention to detail, and mastery of ink wash painting.
 He was particularly renowned for his landscapes and bamboo paintings, which conveyed a sense of tranquility and harmony with nature.
 Yuncong's contributions to Chinese painting continue to be celebrated for their timeless beauty and influence on subsequent generations of artists.

 Read less